 - Priority will be given to applicants who have not had extensive recent experience in the United States.

-- The Fulbright grant is a non-renewable grant that secures your participation in the Santa Fe Art Institute’s international Artists and Writers Residency Program (partnership agreement) for the duration of your grant period including studio and living space, basic food supplies, roundtrip airfare, and limited health and accident insurance.
+- The Fulbright grant is a non-renewable grant that secures your participation in the Santa Fe Art Institute’s International Residency Program (partnership agreement) for the duration of your grant period including studio and living space, basic food supplies, roundtrip airfare, and limited health and accident insurance.

 - Round trip travel allowance in accordance with Fulbright Travel Policies & Regulations.